anhd-ha/TIGTOG/README.md

 ## Running
-Please navigate to the TIGTOG/ folder and activate the tigtog environment by
+Activate the tigtog environment by
 ```shell
 conda activate tigtog
 ```